Blog comments are a relic from a bygone era.

 One great way to make a promise is to tell the author you’re going to share the post on your favorite social media platform…

-Tell them their post is so good you have no choice BUT to share it…
+Tell them they’ve written such a good post you have no choice BUT to share it…

 Or channel your inner Arnold Schwarzenegger and tell them, “I’ll be back” (to read more of your content)…